lemuelkumarga/wildlife-trade/README.md

 ## Pre-Processing

-### Rescoping the Species
+### Restricting the Species

 #### Animals Only

-In the data, taxonomies with blank <span class="hl">Class</span>
-correspond to plants.
-For the purposes of this analysis, we will exclude non-animals from the dataset.
+In the data, taxonomies with blank <span class="hl">Classes</span> are plants.
+For the purposes of this analysis, these records (or rows) will be excluded from the dataset.

 ``` r
 pre_clean <- nrow(dataset)